 Anyone with a large family or who makes a lot of everyday purchases — such as groceries and gas — will benefit from the perks of the Blue Cash Preferred® Card from American Express, including low interest (See Rates & Fees).

 Cardholders will also have the opportunity to earn a lot of cash back.
-You’ll earn 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), 3% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on all other purchases.
+You’ll earn 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 6% cash back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations and on transit, and 1% cash back on all other purchases.
 The high-rates rewards for grocery shopping mean that spending just $60 a week at U.S. supermarkets could earn you more than $180 in cash back per year.

 With the Blue Cash Preferred® Card from American Express you’ll benefit from low interest when doing balance transfers (See Rates & Fees) or making large purchases, but then you’ll also benefit from high-rate rewards as you continue to use the card.